tv studio

 Department of English & Communication Arts

-The Department of English and Communication Arts offers two degrees – English and communication arts – and a third, conferred jointly with the economics and business administration department.
-Our minors include film studies, graphic design, journalism, literature, public relations, studies in women and gender, theatre and drama, and writing.
+The Department of English and Communication Arts offers two degrees – English and communication arts – and a third, integrated marketing and communications, conferred jointly with The George B. Delaplaine Jr. School of Business.
+Our minors include graphic design, journalism, literature, public relations, studies in women and gender, and theatre and drama.

-The department offers a strong mix of co-curricular activities – The Blue and Grey, the student newspaper, which offers writing, publication and leadership experience; Blazer Radio, a student-run Internet radio station that gives you the opportunity to produce your own radio programs; Wisteria, the student literary magazine, which is entirely student run, from submissions to review, layout to distribution; and the Hood College Broadcast Studio, which allows you to learn the techniques involved in shooting, editing and producing newscasts and other types of visual content.
-Hood College Theatre puts on one new production each semester, and includes an improv group and an incubator for play development.
+The department has a strong mix of co-curricular activities – The Blue and Grey, the student newspaper, which offers writing, publication and leadership experience; Blazer Radio, a student-run internet radio station that gives you the opportunity to produce your own radio programs; Wisteria, the student literary magazine, which is entirely student run, from submissions to review and layout to distribution; and the Hood College Broadcast Studio, which allows you to learn the techniques involved in shooting, editing and producing newscasts and other types of visual content.
+Hood College Theatre puts on one new production each semester and includes an improv group and an incubator for play development.

-Departmental faculty regularly sponsors field trips to the professional theaters in the metropolitan area and to special exhibitions at museums such as the Walters Art Museum in Baltimore or the Folger Library in Washington, D.C.
-In the near future the department will offer summer courses in London and Italy.
+The department regularly sponsors field trips to museums, theaters and other sites of interest, such as the Walters Art Museum in Baltimore and the Folger Shakespeare Library in Washington, D.C.
+The department also offers offer summer study-abroad trips to London and Prague.

 The English/CMA/Theatre faculty stand united in our belief that Black Lives Matter.
 This simple, powerful phrase illustrates how vital effective communication is to human understanding and social justiceand how far we as a country need to go in combating systemic, violent racism.
 Part of that fight consists of choosing our words with care and opening ourselves up to the perspectives of others.
 Storytelling, both fictional and non-fictional, is one of the oldest ways of sharing vastly different lived experiences.
 Through all forms of writingliterature, media reporting, the performing artsthe English/CMA department fosters that sharing of experience, as well as the open exchange of ideas in a civil classroom.
 We join the ongoing struggle against all forms of racism and discrimination, and pledge the following: